-If the CICS system is active, you can use the CICS regions detailed view, as described in CICS regions - CICSRGN , in the CICSPlex System Manager Operations Views Reference, to set the name of the dynamic routing program and the distributed routing program.
+- If the CICS system is active, you can use the CICS regions detailed view, as described in CICS regions CICSRGN, to set the name of the dynamic routing program and the distributed routing program. - 3.
+Activate workload management for the CICS system.
+You can do this using the following views: - Use the CICS system definitions view to change the CICS system definition in the data repository. - Use the MASs known to CICSplex view to temporarily activate workload management for an active CICS system.